-The NJ Cannabis Regulatory Commission (CRC) Chair Diana Houenou and Executive Director Jeff Brown were featured on a cannabis panel at the NJ League of Municipalities conference in Atlantic City.
+The NJ Cannabis Regulatory Commission (CRC) Chair Diana Houenou and Executive Director Jeff Brown were featured on a cannabis panel at the NJ League of Municipalities conference in Atlantic City to guide towns.

 “We’ll be getting into the weeds today,” Houenou jokingly said.